-To create the necessary preconditions for successful learning in In the educational project Activate! in South Africa (Activate; ecosystems with low availability of IT infrastructure, internet PN: 34017), a digital learning platform was built to enable access, and insufficient learning environments, using a physical technical and vocational training for teachers. teaching facility as a learning hub for learners can be beneficial.
+To create the necessary preconditions for successful learning in ecosystems with low availability of IT infrastructure, internet access, and insufficient learning environments, using a physical teaching facility as a learning hub for learners can be beneficial.
 Learners can then access the web-based eLearning tools described above in such facilities.
 Sustainable strategies for this type of mixed eLearning would be to connect local institutions and internationally operating schools to avoid additional local competition and ensure continued funding in sustainable business models to cover recurring costs as well as personnel costs.

-- Lessons for Face-to-Face Workshops Via eLearning Tools: - Planning ahead and clear communications: Provide a clear schedule for training ahead of time and consider time differences.
-Communicate objectives and topical integration into the trainings at the beginning. - Connectivity: Test connectivity with participants beforehand, opt for low bandwith options and record sessions for later sharing. - Engage participants: Plan for practical exercises during the trainings and interactive homework assignments.
-Allow for questions and ask participants to prepare questions. - IT support: Ensure that regular and ad-hoc support for your eLearning tool is available to help instructors and learners with technical difficulties.
+Lessons for Face-to-Face Workshops Via eLearning

+Planning ahead and clear communications: Provide a clear schedule for training ahead of time and consider time differences.
+Communicate objectives and topical integration into the trainings at the beginning.

+Connectivity: Test connectivity with participants beforehand, opt for low bandwith options and record sessions for

+Engage participants: Plan for practical exercises during the trainings and interactive homework assignments.
+Allow for questions and ask participants to prepare questions.

+IT support: Ensure that regular and ad-hoc support for your eLearning tool is available to help instructors and learners with technical difficulties.